Mongolia's ruling party won only a slim majority in parliamentary election, early results show

-ULAANBAATAR, Mongolia — (AP) — The ruling Mongolian People’s Party retained a slim majority in the country’s parliament with the opposition Democratic Party making major gains, according to preliminary results reported early Saturday.
+ULAANBAATAR, Mongolia — (AP) — The ruling party has won Mongolia's parliamentary election but by only a slim margin as the opposition made major gains, according to tallies by the party and news media based on near-complete results.

-The results, released by Mongolia’s ruling party, would be a setback for it.
-The party had won 62 of the-then 76 seats in the parliament in 2020.
-This time, in a parliament expanded to 162 seats, they are much less dominant.
+Prime Minister Oyun-Erdene Luvsannamsrai told the media early Saturday that the Mongolia People’s Party won 68 to 70 seats in the 126-seat body, based on preliminary results, “meaning we have won the election.”

-Prime Minister Oyun-Erdene Luvsannamsrai told the media at about 1:10 a.m.
-Saturday that his Mongolian People's Party had won 68 to 70 seats in the 126-seat parliament.
+Although the official results haven’t been announced, that has less to do with the certainty of the ruling Mongolian People's Party's victory and more to do with the difficulties of gathering results from far-flung corners of the nation.

-The election was for an expanded parliament, 50 more than in the previous election in 2020.
-That contest was won by the Mongolian People's Party in a landslide, but other parties appear to have been able to capitalize on voter discontent to eat into its majority.
+These results are a setback from Luvsannamsrai and his party.
+They had won won 62 of the-then 76 seats in the parliament in 2020.
+This time, in a parliament expanded to 162 seats — 50 more than in the previous election in 2020 — they are much less dominant.

 Julian Dierkes, a Mongolia expert at the University of British Columbia, said the Democratic Party’s strong performance showed a desire for a change in personnel, but not in policy.